SeelabFhdo/SN2021/README.md

 For the actual reproduction, please follow these steps:
 1. Clone this repository to your harddrive.
 2. Run the prepared Eclipse instance (see above).
-3. In the running Eclipse instance, import the `Lakeside Mutual` Eclipse projects contained in the cloned [insurance_company_case_study folder](https://github.com/SeelabFhdo/SN2021/tree/master/insurance_company_case_study) folder into the current workspace.
+3. In the running Eclipse instance, import the `Lakeside Mutual` Eclipse projects contained in the cloned [case_study_lemma_models folder](https://github.com/SeelabFhdo/SN2021/tree/master/case_study_lemma_models) folder into the current workspace.
 4. To generate the LEMMA models based on the OpenAPI specification navigate to the `LEMMA` element and select `Extract LEMMA models from OpenAPI URL`.
 After finishing the extraction process the models are created in the target location.
 Please note, that the folder has to be manually refreshed to make the created models visible.
 5. To start the refinement stages of our proposed workflow the created service and data models can be edited by the use of LEMMAS' eclipse editor.
 6. For continuing the workflow the different models need to be transformed into their intermediate stage to be used by the [container_base generator](https://github.com/SeelabFhdo/lemma/tree/master/code%20generators/de.fhdo.lemma.model_processing.code_generation.container_base) and the system visualizer.
 Therefore, navigate to the `LEMMA` element again and select `Generate Intermediate Service Models`and `Generate Intermediate Operation Model` to run the model transformation.